Beginning the Day

 We decided to walk down into Pacific Grove rather than take the car.
 This was partly because we had been in the car for most of the day, so we wanted to stretch our legs, and partly because it was only a mile or so, so we decided we could safely both have a couple of drinks and walk home rather than risking a drive whilst under the influence.

 We ended up eating in an Italian restaurant on the main street.
-The food was good and the restaurant was very civilised but we got ripped off over the house wine, which was considerably more expensive than many of the bottles on the menu.
-In Europe, house wine is normally a euphemism for the stuff you put in your car engine to stop it freezing up in winter, so you expect it to be considerably cheaper than anything which arrives in a proper bottle.
+The food was good and the restaurant was very civilised but we got ripped off over the house wine.
+It was considerably more expensive than many of the bottles on the menu.
+In Europe, house wine is normally a euphemism for the stuff you put in your car engine to stop it freezing up in winter.
+You expect it to be considerably cheaper than anything which arrives in a proper bottle.

 Never mind, you live and learn.